24 Sep Best Distillery Tours Near Glasgow

 - Children are welcome at all distilleries listed here, but one adult must accompany each child.

 - Most distillery tours are not wheel-chair accessible/suitable for those mobility impaired, as they tend to be in old buildings with narrow walkways and usually there are stairs.
 Contact the distillery directly if you have any questions.
-Glengoyne stills and the mash tun are at ground level with wide ramp access.
-Glenturret has wheelchair accessible bathrooms and level access around the property but not in the production areas.
-Auchentoshan is wheelchair accessible for part of the tour but not all of it.
+Also have a look at Euan's Guide - a purpose built website that makes it easier for disabled people to find great places to go.

 - Map pins shown in black are distilleries not open to the public.
 They’re on the map as you might want to take a photo if you’re going past.
 Keep in mind though that some are simply massive industrial ‘whisky factories’ and might not be worth the trip.
 A quick google image search should give you a good indication of what to expect.